Cindy Lisica with artwork by Catherine Colangelo. Photo by Jan Rattia, 2017.

 ABOUT:

-Cindy Lisica is a professor, curator, museum professional, and former gallery owner with an eye for collaboration and design.
-She holds a PhD in History and Theory of Art from the University of the Arts London, an MA in Modern and Contemporary Art from California State University-Long Beach, and BA in Integrative Art with a sculpture emphasis from The Pennsylvania State University.
+Cindy Lisica is a curator, art historian, professor, and gallery owner with an eye for collaboration and design, currently dividing her time between the US east and west coasts, with regular trips to Europe, Japan, and Taiwan.
+She holds a PhD in History and Theory of Art from the University of the Arts London, an MA in Modern and Contemporary Art from California State University-Long Beach, and BA in Integrative Art with a sculpture and graphic design emphasis from The Pennsylvania State University, University Park.
 She has successfully owned and operated two commercial art galleries: Revision Space in Pittsburgh from 2014 to 2016 and Cindy Lisica Gallery in Houston from 2016 to 2019.
-She has curated over 50 exhibitions for artists in her galleries and participated in art fairs in Miami, DC, Houston, and New York.
+She has curated over 50 exhibitions and participated in art fairs in Miami, DC, Houston, and New York.